awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Extensions.md

 # Using PostgreSQL extensions with Amazon RDS for PostgreSQL<a name="Appendix.PostgreSQL.CommonDBATasks.Extensions"></a>

-You can install and configure various PostgreSQL extensions\.
+You can install and configure various PostgreSQL extensions to add more functionality to your RDS for PostgreSQL DB instance\.
 For example, to work with spatial data you can install and use the PostGIS extension\.
 For more information, see [Managing spatial data with the PostGIS extension](Appendix.PostgreSQL.CommonDBATasks.PostGIS.md)\.
 As another example, if you want to improve data entry for very large tables, you can consider partitioning your data by using the `pg_partman` extension\.
 To learn more, see [Managing PostgreSQL partitions with the pg\_partman extension](PostgreSQL_Partitions.md)\.

 Following are some of the PostgreSQL extensions that you can install and use with your Amazon RDS for PostgreSQL DB instance\.